glentner/SLiPy/README.md

     respectively. *sides* needs to give the side lengths of the desired mosaic in decimal degrees (width-RA, height-DEC). *grid* should be the grid division for the field (e.g., (2, 2) means 2x2 grid).

+    There will be a directory created for each *site* and also another *master* directory.
+The final resulting mosaic will be deposited at *final/mosaic.fits* here.

     | Options   | Defaults | Descriptions                             |
     |-----------|----------|------------------------------------------|